Double Star Calculator - Technical Documentation

 The scale factor v0 determines the tolerance of the likelihood curve.
 The algorithm distinguishes between two search modes:

-• Common Proper Motion (CPM): Uses a fixed v0 = 5.0 km/s.
+• Co-Moving (CoMov): Uses a fixed v0 = 5.0 km/s.
 This provides a balanced, "forgiving" filter suitable for identifying wide stellar associations and moving groups.

 • Potential Binary Systems (DS): Employs a dynamic v0 based on gravitational scaling (v0 ∝ √1/d).
 It is anchored to the El-Badry & Rix (2021) benchmark of 2.1 km/s at 1000 AU.
 Closer pairs require a tighter velocity match, approximating the physical escape velocity limits.